Simultaneous optical phase and loss estimation revisited: measurement and probe incompatibility: Probe incompatibility for single-mode loss

 \section{Probe incompatibility for single-mode loss}

 We are now ready to focus on scenarios (1) and (2).
-In order to have better physical intuitions for optimal protocols, especially in the case of Gaussian state case, we will consider an interferometric scheme were initial and final beam splitters are explicitly included in the description and have tunable transmissivities, $\tau_{\text{in}}$, $\tau_{\text{out}}$ as depicted in Fig.~\ref{scheme}.
+In order to have better physical intuitions for optimal protocols, especially in the case of Gaussian states, we will consider an interferometric scheme where the initial and final beam splitters are explicitly included in the description and have tunable transmissivities, $\tau_{\text{in}}$, $\tau_{\text{out}}$ as depicted in Fig.~\ref{scheme}.
 The loss affects only the upper arm, while the second arm serves as a reference in case of scenario (2).

-We denote by $a_k$ ($b_k$) the bosonic annihilation operators acting in the input (output) mode $k$.
-First, we have the unitary evolution $\{ a_1 , a_2 \} \rightarrow \{ b'_1 , b_2 \}$ due to the action of an input beamsplitter with transmissivity $\tau_{\mathrm{in}} \in [0, 1]$ followed by the phase shift $\varphi \in [0, 2 \pi]$, given the following evolution:
+We denote by $\hat{a}_k$ ($\hat{b}_k$) the bosonic annihilation operators acting in the input (output) mode $k$.
+First, we have the unitary evolution $\{ \hat{a}_1 , \hat{a}_2 \} \rightarrow \{ \hat{b}'_1 , \hat{b}_2 \}$ due to the action of an input beamsplitter with transmissivity $\tau_{\mathrm{in}} \in [0, 1]$ followed by the phase shift $\varphi \in [0, 2 \pi]$, given the following evolution:

 Subsequently, the effects of the loss are modeled via the action of a fictional beamsplitter with transmissivity $ \eta \in [ 0 , 1 ]$ as follows: